the-convocation/twitter-scraper/README.md

 >
 > You can use this library to get the text of any user's Tweets trivially.

+Known limitations:

-Note that some API operations, such as search, require logging in with a real user account.
+* All operations now require logging in with a real user account (see [original README](https://github.com/n0madic/twitter-scraper#authentication))
-Refer to the [original README](https://github.com/n0madic/twitter-scraper) for details.
+* Twitter's frontend API does in fact have rate limits ([#11](https://github.com/the-convocation/twitter-scraper/issues/11))

 ## Installation
 This package requires Node.js v16.0.0 or greater.